Clearwater is central to a large metropolitan area that spans from

 The oldest botanical gardens named Sunken Gardens presents a typical replica of a rainforest with its plant and animals collection.
 The daily features of Alligator and Parrot shows are a real feast to animal lovers.

 At just about 22 miles from the Clearwater, Lowry Park Zoo offers a wide collection of 2,000 animals amidst lush landscapes.
-Open from 9.30 am to 5 pm daily, the zoo presents a variety of rides, water sports, shows and restaurants.
+Open daily, the zoo presents a variety of rides, water sports, shows and restaurants.

 Sarasota is yet another tourist destination at about 70 miles south of Clearwater.
 The place is famous for its sports activities, scenic sunsets, museums, ballets, operas, and boat races.
 Some of the wonderful attractions in and around Sarasota are the theme parks sited in the Sarasota Jungle Gardens; Paddlers Trips and kayaking down rivers and bays at Kayaking adventures; touch tank, Immersion Cinema and Mollusks exhibit at the Mote Marine Aquarium; Marie Selby Botanical Gardens at the South Palm Avenue; Oscar Scherer State Recreation Area; Pelican Man's Bird Sanctuary at the City Island; John and Mable Ringling Museum of Art; Bellm's Cars & Music of Yesterday; Gulf Coast World of Science; Marina Jack; and Historic Spanish Point.